 Courting Your Horse

-Sometimes the toughest question trainers, instructors, and equestrians of all levels of experience may face is how to approach interacting with an unfamiliar horse.
-In a word, the answer is “Courtship.”
-Have you ever courted a cat? it’s usually done by, in one’s very sweetest voice, repeating several times, “Here Kitty, here Kitty, Kitty, Kitty.” […]
+Sometimes, the toughest question trainers, instructors, and equestrians of all levels may face is how to approach interacting with an unfamiliar horse.
+In a word, the answer is “courtship.”
+Have you ever courted a cat?
+It’s usually done by, in one’s very sweetest voice, repeating several times, “Here Kitty, here Kitty, Kitty, Kitty,” until the […]

 Read More